nataliesstewart/arxiv-email/README.md

 * `GMAIL_USER` - this is the email that will send your daily emails
 * `GMAIL_PASSWORD` - the app password for that email
 * `RECIPIENT` - the email address where you want to receive arXiV subscriptions
+4. In `.github/workflows/math-email.yml` remove the last step, i.e. everything at/below "`- name: freeloaders`".
+You can also safely remove the file `freeloaders.py`.
+This is for me to send arxiv emails to friends who are too lazy to fork this repo 😃

 And you're good to go!